zhangyipei/Econ6830_2015/Lecture_2_advanced_R/lecture2.md

 ```
 The above block indeed takes more time, because each loop runs very fast.

-The code below shows a different story
+The code below shows a different story.
+Each loop takes more time, which dominates the overhead of the CPU communication.
 ```
 Rep = 200
 sample_size = 2000000